 What are the food sources for various food groups?

-Carbohydrates: Carbohydrates are also known as energy giving foods.
+Carbohydrates are also known as energy giving foods.
 It means, they are one of the three main ways from which the body obtains energy or calories.
 Foods rich in carbohydrates are an important part of a healthy diet.
 It provides glucose, which is converted to energy and further used in body functioning and physical activities.
 Carbohydrates are found as both simple and complex carbs.
 Food sources such as fruits, milk and milk products are quick sources of energy called simple carbs.
 This can also include refined or processed sugar or syrups or soft drinks or other processed and packed foods.
 Vegetables, whole grains are types of complex carbs which take longer to digest and breakdown into energy.
-They keep the body full for longer and are often loaded with fiber, also supporting a healthy weight.
-(What are some healthy weight gain foods?)
+And thus support healthy weight by keeping the body full for longer due to high fiber content (What are some healthy weight gain foods?)

-Vitamins and minerals: Vitamins and minerals are called protective foods as they help to remove deficiencies, build bones, heal wounds, fight diseases and build strong immune systems.
+Also known as protective foods, Vitamins and minerals help to remove deficiencies, build bones, heal wounds, fight diseases and support strong immune systems.

-Vitamins are important for various processes and maintenance of the structure of skin, bone, nerves, eye, brain, blood.
-Vitamins are water-soluble or fat-soluble.
-Fat-soluble vitamins (vitamin A, D, E and K ) are found in leafy vegetables, animal products, nuts & seeds, vegetable oils, dairy foods.
-Water-soluble vitamins (vitamin C, the B vitamins) are commonly found in nuts & seeds, fruits, vegetables, grains, milk and dairy foods.
+Therefore, vitamins are important for various processes and maintenance of the structure of skin, bone, nerves, eye, brain, blood.
+And there are water-soluble or fat-soluble vitamins.
+Leafy vegetables, animal products, nuts & seeds, vegetable oils, dairy foods are rich in fat-soluble vitamins (vitamin A, D, E and K ).
+Whereas nuts & seeds, fruits, vegetables, grains, milk and dairy foods are high in water-soluble vitamins (vitamin C, the B vitamins).
 (What foods have which vitamins?)

 Minerals include calcium, iron, sodium, phosphorus, magnesium, chloride and sulphur are found in nuts, seeds, shellfish, chicken, eggs, beans, cocoa, avocados, berries, yogurt and cheese.
 (What are some vitamins and minerals for bones?)